Cmrboy26/quizprogram/README.md

 ### Database
 - Uses in-memory H2 database (no configuration needed)
-- Auto-populated with Open Trivia Database categories on startup
+- Auto-populated with Open Trivia Database categories and difficulties on first startup

 # Design